neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 ***Q: Complete this sentence by selecting one of the options: The more motivated an animal is toward a specific FAP, the ( stronger / weaker ) the stimulus needs to be to elicit the FAP.***

+***Q: In [the curious behavior of stickleback fish](https://www.jstor.org/stable/10.2307/24944080), Lorenz writes "Sticklebacks will respond to our stimuli only when they are in breeding condition."
+Relate this statement to Lorenz's model of behavior.***

 ⏸️ PAUSE here for class-wide discussion

 ---